 Getting to Ribera del Duero

-Whilst Valladolid is the region’s largest city, it is the town of Aranda de Duero which is considered to be the capital of the Ribera del Duero wine region.
-Other significant destinations for wine tourism include Peñafiel, Roa and San Esteban de Gormaz.
+Whilst Valladolid is the region’s largest city, it is the town of Aranda de Duero which is considered to be the capital of the wine region.
+Other significant destinations for Ribera del Duero wine tours include Peñafiel, Roa and San Esteban de Gormaz.
 The main ways that visitors tend to get to the region are as follows:

 The Ribera del Duero wine region lies 175km north of Madrid and can be reached by road in less than two hours.
-There are full-day wine tours from Madrid to Ribera del Duero with an English-speaking chauffeur and guide.
+There are full-day Ribera del Duero wine tours from Madrid with an English-speaking chauffeur and guide.
 Alternatively, there are high-speed AVE train services to Valladolid from Madrid Chamartín and various bus services to Valladolid, Peñafiel and Aranda de Duero.

 Bilbao lies approximately 240km to the north of Ribera del Duero.
 The beautiful drive south is highly recommended, otherwise there are direct buses to Aranda de Duero.
 Another option is to travel by train from Bilbao Abando to Valladolid then use local transport to get around the area.